zerodevapp/userop-service/README.md

 ## Environment Variables

-Create a `.env` file in the root of your project and define the following variables:
+Create a `.env` file in the root of your project.
+You can copy the `.env.example` file.

 - `PORT`: The port the Express server will listen on.
-- `ZERODEV_PROJECT_ID`: Your ZeroDev project ID.
 - `BUNDLER_URL`: The ZeroDev Bundler URL.
 - `PAYMASTER_URL`: The ZeroDev Paymaster URL.
+- `ZERODEV_PROJECT_ID`: Your ZeroDev project ID, used for testing.
 - `PRIVATE_KEY`: Your private key, used only for testing when creating signed user operations in the `sendUserOpHandler` test.

-**Note:** The `PRIVATE_KEY` is strictly for testing purposes and should not be used in a production environment.
+**Note:** `ZERODEV_PROJECT_ID` and `PRIVATE_KEY` are used only for testing purposes.
 The tests use a well-known private key for Ethereum address 0xf39fd6e51aad88f6f4ce6ab8827279cfffb92266 for convenience of testing.

 ## Running the Server